BobHasNoSoul/JFTool/README.md

 Note: THIS IS FOR 1.4.X and 1.5.x

-Tested and working on debian installs (i.e. Raspbian) Tested and working on Windows 10 standard installs (C:/Program Files/Jellyfin) using WSL
+Tested and working on debian installs (i.e. Raspbian) Tested and working on Windows 10 standard installs (C:/Program Files/Jellyfin) using WSL Tested and working on Windows 10 (so should also work on 7 8) using cygwin

 Written By: u/HeroinPigeon